 What We Don’t Like

-- The generally good polar alignment scope which is marred by a cumbersome altitude adjustment system.
-Maybe it was just my copy or my technique but I often struggled to engage with the thread to adjust the altitude smoothly.
+- The generally good polar alignment scope is marred by a cumbersome altitude adjustment system.
+Maybe it was just my copy or my technique, but I often struggled to engage with the thread to adjust the altitude smoothly.

 - I really don’t like the small, smooth plastic dovetail saddle securing knobs.
 I found myself needing to wear rubber gloves to tighten/loosen them in cold weather.
-A rubberised or more rugged ‘grippy’ shaped finish would be better.
+A rubberized or more rugged ˜grippy’ shaped finish would be better.
 (3rd party upgrades are available).

 If you don’t think the EQ6-R is quite what you’re after, you may want to consider similar products.

 iOptron CEM40 Center Balanced Equatorial GoTo Mount.
-A lighter-weight option which addresses some of the weaknesses of the EQ6r, but at a higher price.
+A lighter-weight option that addresses some of the weaknesses of the EQ6-R, but at a higher price.
 Somehow this mount manages to pull off the trick of a similar payload capacity (40lb / 18kg) whilst weighing only 15.8lb / 7.2kg.
-Included in the package is a similar handset controller but the choice of tripod is left up to you, at an additional cost.
+Included in the package is a similar handset controller, but the choice of tripod is left up to you at an additional cost.

-There is a very impressive roster of features including a far simpler and more effective altitude control and a built-in ‘I-polar’ electronic polar alignment scope which works even when polaris is obscured by clouds !
-Other convenience features such as extra large clutch levers and integrated cable management system, make this mount a serious competitor to the EQ6-R
+There is a very impressive roster of features, including a far simpler and more effective altitude control and a built-in ˜I-polar’ electronic polar alignment scope, which works even when Polaris is obscured by clouds!
+Other convenience features, such as extra large clutch levers and an integrated cable management system, make this mount a serious competitor to the EQ6-R.

 Sky-Watcher EQ5 Pro Go-to Astronomy Mount.
-If portability is more important to you than rock-solid immovability, then this may be a good option which provides many of its bigger brother’s benefits, without the weight.
-Of course this does come at the cost of payload capacity which tops out at only 6.5kg for photo and 9kg for visual.
+If portability is more important to you than rock-solid immovability, then this may be a good option that provides many of its bigger brother’s benefits without the weight.
+Of course, this does come at the cost of payload capacity, which tops out at only 6.5kg for photos and 9kg for visual.

-You still get accurate tracking, built-in polar alignment scope the synscan hand controller, slew rates from 0.5x to 800x and full ascom compatibility for PC control and a tripod is also included.
-Overall weight is 11.1kg excluding counterweights.
+You still get accurate tracking, built-in polar alignment scope, the synscan hand controller, slew rates from 0.5x to 800x, and full Ascom compatibility for PC control, and a tripod is also included.
+The overall weight is 11.1kg, excluding counterweights.